-The tale is one of a great, very powerful, and munificent king, whom God has blessed with a handsome and intelligent, though obstinate son who loves reading and telling stories.
+The tale is one of a great, very powerful, and munificent king, whom God has blessed with a handsome and intelligent though obstinate son who loves reading and telling stories.
 One day the king summons his son to tell him he wants to arrange a marriage from him.
-The prince responds that he seeks neither a beautiful nor rich wife, but a sweetly articulate and clever girl.
+The prince responds that he seeks neither a beautiful nor a rich wife, but a sweetly articulate and clever girl.
 He asks his father to host a feast to which he can invite all the girls around, both high-born and commoner.
 The one who tells the most imaginative tales will be chosen for his wife.
 Girls from far and wide, each dreaming of being chosen, recount tale after tale that do not please the prince.
 But then, one emerges from the crowd, walking resolutely and confidently but without conceit.
 Without so much as uttering a greeting, she begins to tell her tale, leading the prince and the rest of the audience through a story of fairytale events, times, and people.
 The prince married her, the girl of his dreams, and they lived happily ever after as soulmates.

 Nimr indicated that he made many modifications to the story at the behest of the Education Ministry, in conjunction with the Tamer Foundation in Ramallah which published it.
 They wanted her to rework “Qiṣṣa Awwalu-Hā Khadhab wa-Ākhiru-Hā Khadhab” in a contemporary style according to modern educative principles to be circulated in schools (Munawwira 8).
-This meant that she had to rewrite it in CA rather than the spoken dialect, and incorporate hypertextual features that began with a play on the original title, where “fantasy” replaced “lie” to make it more pedagogically appropriate.
+This meant that she had to rewrite it in CA rather than the spoken dialect and incorporate hypertextual features that began with a play on the original title, where “fantasy” replaced “lie” to make it more pedagogically appropriate.
 Passages from the original were also removed and much of what remained was significantly modified.
 The result was a reconceptualization of the source tale.
-While critics have differed over the validity of making such changes (Kanaʿina, Dirāsāt 259–64), but our aim here is to explain the motivation for them rather than justify the rationale.
+While critics have differed over the validity of making such changes (Kanaʿina, Dirāsāt 259–64), our aim here is to explain the motivation for them rather than justify the rationale.
 We will also examine the relationship between the new tale and its source to demonstrate how the former functions as a hypertext.
 Genette, among others, calls this type of interaction hypertextuality, with a hypertext relating and being influenced by a preceding hypotext (Yaqtin).
 Nimr’s tale is a recreation of the original story, with a similar structure, plot, and narrative.
 It is not simply a copy of the source text, but instead a fresh creation.
 While the protagonist of the original story is a poor fisherman, the heroine of the new one is an intelligent young girl.
 This means that certain events in the original narrative have to be replaced by new ones.
 Nimr also removes any subplots present in the original to focus attention on the heroine in her version.
 The original story does not provide information about the characters’ personalities, while the new version foregrounds the girl’s personality traits from the beginning to the end of the story.
 What is most striking is that Nimr retains the traditional folktale opening:

 Kān yā kān fī qadīm al-zamān